 “To deviate in any way from the prescribed motherhood narrative is to be made a monster, a destroyer of children,” Zimmerman writes.

-In Greek lore, both beings called Lemusae and Lamiae were vampire-like people who could attack new mothers and their children and were known to seduce and devour men as well.
+In Greek lore, both beings called Lemusae and Lamiae were vampire-like individuals able to attack new mothers and their children and were known to seduce and devour men, as well.
 “These various beings, it was believed by some, could be encountered in real life by ordinary men,” Felton says.

 “And men themselves were capable of monstrous, savage, lawless behavior that made them little different from the terrifying hybrid creatures of myth fought by heroes of the distant past.
 In such cases,” the researcher posits, “the concept of monstrosity is based not on a physical deformity but on abhorrent moral values.”

-Or perhaps it was just another way of men cautioning what might happen — like with Scylla, who was her daughter by Zeus, and Charybdis — that women were by their very natures wild and uncontrollable and had to be subdued by any means necessary — as men so often did with female goddesses and monsters in Greek mythology.
+Or perhaps it was just another way of men cautioning society of what might happen—as with Scylla and Charybdis—when women were by their very natures wild and uncontrollable and had to be subdued by any means necessary, as men so often did with female goddesses and monsters in Greek mythology.